Designations Congruent with Things: Chapter 23

 Newt says nothing.

-“I think the bottom line is that things are mostly fine now,” Newt says, with reliable, perfect brilliance.
+“I think the bottom line is that things are mostly fine now,” Newt finishes, with reliable, perfect brilliance.

-“That is true,” Newt says.
-“That is extremely true.
+“That’s true,” Newt admits.
+“Extremely true.
 He’s not pissed at you though, Maks.
 He’s not pissed at anyone, really, other than unfairly and kind of ludicrously at himself, I think, because he didn’t illogically and metaphorically throw himself in front of me, getting us both hit by the oncoming and inevitable train.
 Everyone was just doing the things that had to be done.
-You know.
+Y’know.
 The impersonal thrust and slash of the ‘i’ dotting and ‘t’ crossing bureaucracy in which we live our lives.
-If someone goes and demonstrates mental continuity with the anteverse, then someone else is going to need to at least demonstrate a prayer of discontinuity, because of social contracts and reasonable expectations of civilization safety and continuation of our species and stuff.
+If someone demonstrates mental continuity with the anteverse, then someone else will need to at least demonstrate a prayer of discontinuity, because of social contracts and reasonable expectations of civilizational safety and continuation of our species and stuff.
 You know.
 I know.
 I get it.
 It’s fine.
 Hermann—well, he’s a purist in a lot of ways, Maks; he doesn’t like the cost/benefit scenario, he doesn’t like the aleatory whims of nature, red in tooth and claw, or institutionalized policies that screw people over now and again, for very, very excellent proof-of-principle reasons, he likes things to be neat and fair and whatnot.
 So yeah.
 He’s a little angry right now.”

-“So you were not all right,” Mako says, her voice small.
+“So you were not all right.”
+Mako’s voice is small.

 “Meh,” Newt says, totally casual, totally suave.
 “Life is about trajectories, dude.
 Absolute values are meaningless without context.
 Context-wise, things are looking awesome.
-Also, what is it with literally everyone who talks to me conveniently forgetting that we were almost all eaten by giant alien dinosaur-equivalents.
-Why is that never the worst-case scenario.
-Like, people never say, ‘aw, Newt, you arguably fit the clinical criteria for a seizure disorder, but at least you weren’t eaten.
-No. It’s always, ‘oh god you look like you’re going to die, why don’t you just lie down over here and cry for a while, I’ll get you a graham cracker and take your blood pressure.
-I mean, not that I haven’t done some of that Maks, not gonna lie, and you know how I feel about graham crackers, namely really good, but I think the part where I avoided being eaten, individually and also kind of on behalf of my civilization, isimportant, Maks, like, it should not be left out of the whole picture.
-Everyone keeps doing that; it makes me feel tragically misunderstood.”
+Also, what is it with everyone who talks to me is conveniently forgetting we were almost eaten by giant alien dinosaur-equivalents?
+Why is that never the worst-case scenario?
+Like, people never say, ‘Aw, Newt, you arguably fit the clinical criteria for a seizure disorder, but at least you weren’t eaten!’
+No. It’s always, ‘Oh god, why don’t you just lie down over here and cry for a while; I’ll get you a graham cracker and take your blood pressure.’
+I mean, not that I haven’t done some of that Maks, not gonna lie, and you know how I feel about graham crackers, namely really good, but I think the part where I avoided being eaten, individually and also kind of on behalf of my civilization, is important, Maks, like, it shouldn’t be left out of the picture.
+Everyone keeps doing that.
+It makes me feel tragically misunderstood.”

 “Do you have seizures now?”
 Mako asks.